northeastern-rc/rc-public-documentation/docs/source/welcome/services/index.md

 :link: ../services/collaboration
 :link-type: doc

-We look forward to collaborations with researchers.
+Collaborate with RC on your research.
 +++
 [Learn more »](../services/collaboration)
 :::